 The Super Mario Bros.
 U Deluxe is an iconic video game that offers a variety of playable characters with unique attributes that affect gameplay and platforming physics.
 They are Mario, Luigi, Toad, Toadette, and Nabbit.
 Mario is Mario.

 Mario has the powers of jumping, running, and obtaining power-ups.
 Luigi is Mario’s brother, and has the same controls and move sets just like Mario.
 Toad is the yellow toad that has the same controls as the two but you can change its color from being a yellow toad to a blue toad by holding down the L button on the character selection screen.

 Kids and less-experienced players will love playing as Toadette, who is a new character to the game, and Nabbit also, who was formerly only playable in its sister game New Super Luigi U. Both Characters have extra assistance and tips during play.

 The game has three additional modes – Boost Rush, Challenges, and Coin Battle.
 The mixed gameplay adds replayability while increasing difficulty for players who want to try something harder on the game.
 Here, children with autism can either play with you or their older brothers or sisters.

-A huge part of the autism spectrum disorder is not being able to express emotions and a hard time trying to come in terms with reality.
-Anime is fun and a mind-stimulating game that helps an autistic person read and express emotions.
-With close parental guidance, everything can get easier.
+A huge part of the autism spectrum disorder is not being able to express emotions and having a hard time trying to come to terms with reality.
+Music and dancing are mind-stimulating activities that help an autistic person express joy.

 12) Anger Management Workbook for Kids: 50 Fun Activities to Help When They Feel Mad